thinkWhere/GeoServer-Docker/README.md

 * Openjdk 8
 * GeoServer 2.8.x / 2.9.x / 2.10.x
 * GeoServer Plugins: Any plugins downloaded to /resources/plugins
+* Truetype fonts: Any .ttf fonts copied to the /resources/fonts folder will be included in the container

 **Note:** We recommend using ``apt-cacher-ng`` to speed up package fetching -